 Love to draw?
 Did you know that many big box retailers sell Chalk Board Paint?
 Turn any board or wall into a giant chalkboard to unleash the imagination.
 Use it to draw elaborate doodles or set the stage for a game like Pictionary.

 Do you have future world explorers on your hands?
 Why not give them their first crack at Arctic exploration.
 Freeze toys of varying sizes in a block or bucket of ice and give them a hammer to chip away for treasure, or give them water guns filled with warm water to free their new toys.

 Fill some balloons with air, some with confetti, and some with water, paint, toys, or anything else you can think of.
 Then, tape them up on a board and with adult supervision, let them throw darts to pop the balloons and let their contents fly!
 Create a scoring game by writing number values on balloons or specifying a color to throw at.
 We think you’ll find this game is just bursting with fun.

 Homemade bubble mix is as easy as soap and water.
 Try different bubble wands and make your own for hours of fun.
 What kind of a bubble would a hula hoop make?
 How about a giant string circle?

 Let loose your inner percussionist.
 Almost anything can be turned into a musical instrument.
 String up everyday objects turned instruments and jam out.
-Teach your little ones how to think outside the box… and then bang on it like a drum.
+Teach your little ones how to think outside the box… Then, bang on it like a drum!

 Have you got a kiddie pool or inflatable pool that comes out every summer?
 Why not turn it into the setting for a finding game?
 Fill the pool with toys, balls, inflatables, and more.
 Make up the rules – maybe they can only use their feet to retrieve them, or maybe they have to keep their eyes close.
 Its up to you.